Testing the identification of causal effects in observational data: Assumptions and Testable Implication

-We are interested in the causal effect of a treatment variable $D$ on an outcome variable $Y$, and both variables might be discretely or continuously distributed.
-In our discussion of causality, we will make use of the potential outcome framework as for instance advocated in \cite*{Neyman23} and \cite*{Rubin74}, and denote by $Y(d)$ the potential outcome when exogenously setting the treatment $D$ of a subject to some value $d$ in the support of the treatment.
+Of interest is the causal effect of a treatment $D$ on an outcome $Y$, and both variables might be discretely or continuously distributed.
+In our discussion of causality, we will make use of the potential outcome framework as for instance advocated in \cite{Neyman23} and \cite{Rubin74}.
+We denote by $Y(d)$ the potential outcome when exogenously setting the treatment $D$ of a subject to some value $d$ in the support of the treatment.
 More generally, we will use capital and lower case letters for referring to random variables and specific values thereof, respectively.
-Importantly, denoting the potential outcome $Y(d)$ as a function of a subject's own treatment status $D=d$ alone implicitly imposes the assumption that someone's potential outcomes are not affected by the treatment status of others.
-This is known as the `stable unit treatment value assumption' (SUTVA), see for instance the discussion in \citet{Rubin80} and \citet{Cox58}, and is imposed throughout this paper.
+Importantly, denoting the potential outcome $Y(d)$ as a function of a subject's treatment status $D=d$ alone implicitly imposes that (i) someone's potential outcomes are not affected by the treatment status of others and (ii) there are no different versions of any treatment level $d$ across individuals.
+This is known as the `Stable Unit Treatment Value Assumption' (SUTVA), see for instance the discussion in \citet{Rubin80} and \citet{Cox58}, and is imposed throughout this paper.
 Furthermore, we denote by $X$ a vector of observed covariates to be used as control variables and by $Z$ one or several observed instrumental variables, whose properties are yet to be defined.
+Finally, let $\mathcal{X}$, $\mathcal{Z}$, $\mathcal{D}$, and $\mathcal{Y}$ denote the support of $X$, $Z$, $D$, and $Y$, respectively.
 We will subsequently discuss the assumptions which permit testing identification.

+Our first assumption imposes some structure concerning which variables may causally affect other variables.
+It also states that any two variables which are associated with each other via causal paths (possibly conditional on other variables) are necessarily statistically dependent, which is known as causal faithfulness and formally defined below.

+\begin{assumption}[Causal structure and faithfulness] Only variables which are d-separated in some causal model are statistically independent. \end{assumption}